 The core program at Harbor Haven includes a daily learning center period which reinforces math, reading and language arts concepts at each child’s level.

-Information gathered from the IEP as well as a questionnaire completed by the child’s school year teacher help our certified special education teacher determine the academic tasks for each child.
-In addition to this period, there is also a twice weekly computer period, where educational software, also at each child’s level, is used to reinforce cognitive concepts as well.
+Information gathered from the IEP as well as a questionnaire completed by the child’s school year teacher help our certified special education teachers determine the academic tasks for each child.
+In addition, children attend computer periods, where educational software, also at each child’s level, is used to reinforce cognitive concepts as well.
 During this time, children are assisted in planning their work period, and mastering executive functions.
 Some of the work is done independently which aligns directly to goals to increase the time they are able to work alone and in general, to increase their time on task.
-Being part of a group, and learning to exist cooperatively within that group is also a goal we have because some of the academic period is devoted to small group or full group work.
-(A group consists of about 8-10 children, with 3-4 adults.)
+Being part of a group, and learning to exist cooperatively within that group, is also a goal we have because some of the academic period is devoted to small group or full group work.

 During the speech periods pragmatics, social language and expressive language concepts are stressed.
 In the occupational therapy sessions sensory motor integration, motor planning and fine/gross motor development strengthening are the goals.